 What is customer discovery

 Every concept in your product—its target buyer and user, the feature-set, price, positioning, and so on—is a hypothesis.
-Everything in your product vision is an assumption.
+Everything in your product canvas is an assumption.
 Each of these items must be validated to reduce your risk.

 Customer discovery research is how you validate every assumption in your plan.